amirisback/consumable-code-movie-tmdb-api/README.md

 What's New??

-    * add: Search Section API and Fixing Bug *
+    * add: TV Section API and Fixing Bug *

 # How To Use This Project
 <h3>Step 1.
 Add the JitPack repository to your build file</h3>